Exiled1/fuwari/src/content/posts/silver_bullet/silver-bullet-writeup.md

 The important excerpts are as follows:
 > Firstly, PLT needs to be located at a fixed offset from the .text section.
 Secondly, since GOT contains data used by different parts of the program directly, it needs to be allocated at a known static address in memory.
 Lastly, and more importantly, because the GOT is lazily bound it needs to be writable. -SNIP-

-Basically Full RELRO makes overwriting this GOT impossible, although targeting the .fini array, free/malloc hook overwrites, ROP, and most other attacks are all still on the table :3.
+Basically Full RELRO makes overwriting this GOT impossible, free/malloc hook overwrites, ROP, and most other attacks are all still on the table :3.

 ## Running it: